dixonaws/aws-serverless-cicd-workshop/content/local/dependencies/_index.en.md

 In general, dependencies are defined in a file that varies depending on the runtime, for example _package.json_ for NodeJS projects or _requirements.txt_ for Python ones.

-In the terminal, go into the `sam-app/HelloWorldFunction` directory (the directory that contains the pom.xml file).
+In the terminal, go into the `sam-app` directory (the directory that contains the template.yaml file).
 ```
-cd sam-app/HelloWorldFunction
+cd ~/environment/sam-app
 ```

 And install the dependencies: